-We offer a training programme for large housing stock where monitors can be sent to the employer by post with instructions for placement, and then posted back for processing and reporting, or we offer a full installation service with our professional, trained staff.
+We offer a training programme for large housing stock where monitors can be sent to the employer by post with instructions for placement, and then posted back for processing and reporting.
+Or we offer a full installation service with our professional, trained staff.
 Please get in touch to discuss which package is best for you.

 Who needs to test for Radon gas?

 All employers must review the potential radon hazard in their premises under the Health & Safety at Work Act 1974.

 Radon Gas Monitors

 There are no types of indoor ground floor workplace in which the radon can assumed always to be low because of ventilation or working conditions.
-It is not, however, generally necessary to measure above the ground floor.
 The number of monitors required for each building depends on the workplace type and use.

 Contact RPW Radon Wales by telephoning 01994 231 850